 Next Pam put glue on each stick and they sprinkled glitter on them for flames.
 They loved this part!

-to buy it now!
-We have lots more great resources for holidays around the world that you can check out here
+We have lots more great resources for holidays around the world that you can check out here.

 For your students: St. Lucia’s Day is on December 13 and celebrates Saint Lucy, the patron saint of Sweden.
 The girls all dress in white and wear wreaths with candles in them.
 They serve cookies and other treats to their families.
 One traditional treat for St. Lucia’s day is saffron bread.
 Boys wear white hats with stars that are appropriately named “starboy hats.”
 This holiday is meant to bring light in the darkest time of the year.